Bachelor's programme · 3 years · 180 credits

-This is an academic programme designed for students with a strong interest in mathematics, mathematical statistics and scientific computing.
-Flexibility and individual adaptation are keywords.
-The programme is structured in a highly flexible manner, especially designed to give students solid theoretical knowledge in mathematics at the same time as providing possibilities for each student to pursue his/her own educational profile according to interests and career aspirations.
+This Bachelor's programme is designed for students with a strong interest in mathematics, mathematical statistics and scientific computing.
+The programme is structured in a highly flexible manner in order to give students a solid theoretical knowledge in mathematics at the same time as providing possibilities for each student to pursue his/her own educational profile according to interests and career aspirations.

 A vast variety of courses in mathematics, statistics and numerical analysis are available within the programme together with courses from all other science areas, economy and finance, engineering as well as humanities and social sciences.
 For students with a strong interest in pure mathematics, the programme offers a path of courses at a higher theoretical level that can be continued at Master’s and even further at PhD level.

-For those students interested in more applied areas there is a high degree of flexibility in choosing course combinations suitable for certain professions.
+For students interested in more applied areas there is a high degree of flexibility in choosing course combinations suitable for certain professions.
 For instance, courses in mathematical statistics and numerical analysis can be combined with courses in financial mathematics and economics.
 Another usual path is combining studies in mathematics and physics.
 Each direction implies a different combination of courses.
 Predefined recommended course chains suitable for the different directions are available and study counseling is provided throughout the entire programme.

 Programme modules/courses The programme consists of compulsory courses (75 credits), alternative-compulsory courses (30 credits), elective courses (60 credits) and ends with a Bachelor’s degree project (15 credits) on a topic of interest.

 Compulsory courses: The first part of the programme covers analysis in one and several variables, foundations of algebra, linear algebra, mathematical statistics and probability theory.
 These courses constitute the theoretical core that is fundamental to applied mathematics, statistics, mathematical physics, economics and many other areas.